lingthio/Flask-User/docs/source/roles_required_app.rst

 ==================
 Roles Required App
 ==================
-The Roles Required App builds on the features of :doc:`basic_app`:
+The Roles Required App builds on the features of :doc:`quickstart`:

 * Register form
 * Login form